gosiapalenga/Data-Engineering-Projects/Data Pipeline STEDI Human Balance Analytics project (Udacity)/README.md

 The purpose of this project is to build a lakehouse solution by processing JSON data stored in S3 buckets, categorizing it into zones/layers and curating using AWS Glue and Athena.

-1. Configre the S3 VPC Gateway Endpoint
+1. Configure the S3 VPC Gateway Endpoint

 2. Create the Glue Service Role.